 - Practise risk management

-When it comes to picking the right stocks, it’s worth going for companies you're already familiar with, then consider factors which help to determine the chances of its price rising.
+When it comes to picking the ‘right’ stocks, it may be worth it for market practitioners to go for companies they are already familiar with.
+Considering factors which help to determine the chances of its price rising may also be helpful.
 These factors include:

 - Financial health of the company: What does the company’s balance sheet look like?
 Have revenues and profits been increasing in recent years?
 How much debt does it have?
 Is it driving efficiencies?